-Chemistry 300 is an introductory chemistry course that meets the District 99 Physical Science graduation requirement.
-This course is designed to be a college preparatory course.
-The core topics covered in Chemistry 300 are: dimensional analysis, matter, gas laws, stoichiometry, the mole, periodicity, reaction types, solutions, and thermochemistry.
+Chemistry 300 is an introductory course, which meets the graduation requirements of a District 99 physical science course.
+The core topics covered in Chemistry 300 are: conservation of mass, gas laws, periodicity, molecular structures, reactions, stoichiometry, conservation of energy, solutions, kinetics/equilibrium.
+Chemistry 300 courses may discuss acids/bases and nuclear topics as time permits.
+This course follows an inquiry model of instruction, which aids students in discovering fundamental principles and uses the mathematics needed for college chemistry and other related fields.
 Chemistry 300 students will be engaged in the application of science and engineering practices and are expected to demonstrate scientific literacy by participating in scientific discourse.
 Laboratory work is an integral and required part of the course and is highly analytical in nature.

-CHEMISTRY 400 HONORS

-Prerequisites: Completion of Biology 300 or Biology 400 with a grade of "B" or better and completion of Math I with a grade of an "A".
+CHEMISTRY 400 HONORS Credit: 1 unit Eligible Grade Level: 10, 11, 12 Grade Weighted Prerequisites: Completion of Biology 400, or completion of Biology 300 with a grade of "B" or better.
+Concurrent enrollment in Math 2 or higher.